Table of Contents

 Maternal Identity Rituals: Honoring Your Personal Transformations

-But in reality, caring too much was just holding me back from something essential: acknowledging how motherhood was changing ME.
+But caring too much was actually holding me back from something essential: acknowledging how motherhood was changing ME.

-Because while we’re busy marking our children’s milestones, our own transformations often go uncelebrated.
+While we’re busy marking our children’s milestones, our own transformations often go uncelebrated.
 Yet motherhood reshapes us as profoundly as we shape our children.
+When we ignore this, we lose ourselves in the process.

 Here are rituals to honor your evolving maternal identity: